Pentagon chief during Jan. 6 riot defends military response | Federal News Network

 “We appreciated the seriousness of the situation, but we did not want to piece-meal National Guard forces into the zone of conflict,” Miller will say.

+Walker has since become the House sergeant-at-arms, in charge of the chamber’s security.

 Miller will say that Walker was given “all the authority he needed to fulfill the mission” and that before Jan.
 6 he had never expressed any concern about the forces he had at his disposal.
-He contends that he authorized the deployment of 340 National Guard personnel, the total amount Walker had said would be necessary, and authorized him to use a 40-member quick reaction force provided that Walker could provide him with a so-called concept of operations.
+He says he authorized the deployment of 340 National Guard personnel, the total amount Walker had said would be necessary, and authorized him to use a 40-member quick reaction force provided that Walker could deliver a so-called concept of operations.

-Miller said he approved the activation of the Guard at 3 p.m..
-He said that though that support did not arrive at the Capitol complex until 5:22 p.m., the coordination, planning and deputizing of personnel by civilian law enforcement all took time.
+Miller said he approved the activation of the Guard at 3 p.m.
+That support did not arrive at the Capitol complex until well after 5 p.m., which Miller said reflected the time-consuming process of coordination and planning.

-Miller, a Green Beret and retired Army colonel, served as a White House counterterrorism adviser under Trump before being tapped as acting defense secretary for the final months of the Trump administration.
+Miller, an Army veteran, served as a White House counterterrorism adviser under Trump before being tapped as acting defense secretary for the final months of the Trump administration.
 He replaced Mark Esper, who was fired after the election after being seen by Trump as insufficiently loyal.

+The abrupt appointment raised concerns that Miller was in place to be a Trump loyalist.
+Maloney foreshadowed a focus on Trump at Wednesday’s hearing, saying the former president’s “inflammatory language provoked and incited the violent mob.”

 “The call lasted fewer than thirty seconds and I did not respond substantively, and there was no elaboration.
-I took his comment to mean that a large force would be required to maintain order the following day,” Miller says in his statement.
+I took his comment to mean that a large force would be required to maintain order the following day,” Miller says.

 Associated Press writer Nomaan Merchant in Washington contributed to this report.